 Student Research Projects

-The high quality and diversity of our student research projects reflects the excellent work of our students and the commitment of our faculty as mentors and professors.
+The high quality and diversity of our student research projects reflect the excellent work of our students and the commitment of our faculty as mentors and professors.
 Undergraduate research encompasses both traditional research and creative endeavors.

 The talents of many of our graduates are displayed each spring at the annual Undergraduate Research and Creativity Celebration.

-Major: Forensic Biology
+Major: Chemistry and Forensic Biology

 Major: Environmental Resource Management